cr-0w/drakali/README.md

 *OS: KALI*</br>
 *WM: BSPWM*</br>
 *SHELL: ZSH*</br>
+*TERMINAL: KITTY</br>
-*TERMINAL: KITTY >!
+>!
 (Normally, I'd use alacritty, but it was completely broken on this system and I was too lazy to fix it so, you can easily swap out kitty w/ alacritty)*</br>
 *EDITOR: NEOVIM*</br>
 *LAUNCHER: ROFI*</br>